nkchai/jupyter-notebook-on-cluster/README.md

 Note: It is recommended that you run the above command from your home directory as the file access in the jupyter notebook is restricted to the parent folder where you ran the command.

 Copy and paste the URL generate after you ran the above command in a web browser to access the notebook.

+Go to `http://system76.rice.iit.edu/` to access the spark web UI